 When precisely this event occurred has been somewhat of a mystery, but E. brucensis is giving scientists an idea.
 Although the species didn’t possess structures, called coxapophyses, which enable feeding on land, the animal did have a strange pair of legs that hinted it could at least walk on terrestrial surfaces.

 As described in Proceedings of the Royal Society B, the last segment of its legs was relatively short, meaning that it could have set its tarsus (foot) flat against the ground, much like how modern-day scorpions walk.
 According to study author Janet Waddington, this means that the animals were able to support their own weight and therefore didn’t require water to buoy them up.

 So if these animals could indeed walk on land, why were they found in marine rocks?
-As pointed out by Live Science, the answer likely lies within the researchers’ suspicion that the specimens are not actually the fossilized remains of scorpion bodies, but instead could be molted exoskeletons.
+As pointed out by Live Science, the answer likely lies within the researchers’ suspicion that the specimens are not actually the fossilized remains of scorpion bodies, but instead molted exoskeletons.
 Because animals are immobile during the molting process, they are extremely vulnerable to being gobbled up by marine predators.
 Animals that could escape the sea and take refuge on land or along the shore would therefore have had an advantage.

 According to the researchers, these findings seem to indicate that scorpions began developing adaptations for terrestrial life much earlier than previously believed.

 [Via Live Science, Science and Proceedings of the Royal Society B]